s-krishnaraj/DisclosureAndComplianceHubSetup/README.md

 Now that you’ve setup your machine with the required tools, you can proceed to clone this repo onto your local machine and follow the below steps to deploy DCH onto your NZC org

 ## Connect to your org to the project
-- Use the cumulus CI command "cci connect org <org-Name> --login-url https://yourdomain.my.salesforce.com
+- Use the cumulus CI command "cci connect org <org-Name> --login-url https://yourdomain.my.salesforce.com"

 ## Run the commands as per your needs
-- use the CCI comman cci flow run <flow-name> --org <org-Name>
+- use the CCI command "cci flow run <flow-name> --org <org-Name>"
 - use flow-Name = "setup_DCH" to install OmniStudio+ Doc gen amd install GRI, post install steps of GRI
 - use flow-Name = "setup_omni_doc_gen" to install Omni + post intall steps for Doc gen only.
 - use flow-Name = "setup_GRI" to install GRI 2.0 package and post-install steps for GRI.
 Note: This can be run only after "setup_omni_doc_gen"